mendix/docs/content/releasenotes/developer-portal/mendix-for-private-cloud.md

 #### Portal Improvement

 * We have added support for Pod Autoscaling.
-If you are using this, the number of replicas will be displayed correctly.
+If you are using this, the number of replicas will be displayed.
 To use autoscaling, see [Pod Autoscaling](/developerportal/deploy/private-cloud-cluster#horizontal-autoscaling) in *Creating a Private Cloud Cluster*.
+    * Note that we are aware that the maximum number of replicas is sometimes displayed as `0` for existing environments and are working on a fix.
 * We now allow sorting of and searching in the following:
     * members invited for a namespace
     * members invited for a cluster